peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         bool negative,
         PeterO.PrecisionContext ctx);

-Not documented yet.
+Creates a not-a-number ExtendedDecimal object.

 <b>Parameters:</b>

  * <i>diag</i>: A number to use as diagnostic information associated with this object.
-The sign will be ignored.
 If none is needed, should be zero.

  * <i>signaling</i>: Whether the return value will be signaling (true) or quiet (false).

- * <i>negative</i>: A Boolean object.
-(2).
+ * <i>negative</i>: Whether the return value is negative.

  * <i>ctx</i>: A PrecisionContext object.